code-423n4/2021-02-slingshot-findings/pauliax/pauliax-submission.md

 **Handle:** paulius.eth

+# BUG 1
-# 1. A wrong event is emitted.
+A wrong event is emitted.
 ## Summary
 function unregisterSwapModule emits ModuleRegistered when the ModuleUnregistered event is expected.
 ## Risk Rating